.NET 9 Performance Improvements Every Developer Should Know

 {

-// In .NET 9, Dynamic PGO observes that _validator is always
+// PGO observes _validator is always ConcreteOrderValidator

 var validation = await _validator.ValidateAsync(order);